Skip to main content

 The second barrier to bottle reuse is food-store chains, who are none-too-enthusiastic about the idea of having to collect bottles.
 It takes space and (usually) extra people to manage collection and deposit refunds.

 The third major sticking point to glass bottle reuse is, I am sad to say, us.
 We consumers seem to be generally happy with a throw-away society—especially here in the US—and glass bottles are no exception.
-Many of us are willing to put our glass containers in the recycling bin, but less than 25% of glass packaging is recycled in the US.
+Many of us are willing to put our glass containers in the recycling bin, but only about 25% of glass packaging is recycled in the US.
 And anyway, the point of the article is that even if you are a good recycler, turning recycled glass bottles back into new bottles takes more energy than simply reusing them.

 GLASS BOTTLE REUSE MAKES SENSE